Orani: Barangays

 Orani is politically subdivided into 29 barangays.
+Each barangay consists of puroks and some have sitios.

 Demographics

 In the 2020 census, Orani had a population of 70,342.
 The population density was sigfig 70,342/64.90.

 Economy

 Palay, coffee, vegetables, peanut, citrus trees and fruit trees are the major produce.
-Cutflowers like aster, chrysanthemum and gerbera are locally cultivated while bamboo and jungle vines can be gathered from Orani's forestlands.
+Cut flowers like aster, chrysanthemum and gerbera are locally cultivated while bamboo and jungle vines can be gathered from Orani's forestlands.
 Aquamarine resources like milkfish, tilapia, prawn, crabs, mussels and oysters are caught in Orani's fishing grounds and fishponds.

 Government

+Local government

 Pursuant to the Local government in the Philippines", the political seat of the municipal government is located at the Municipal Hall.
 In the History of the Philippines (1521–1898), the Gobernadorcillo was the Chief Executive who held office in the Presidencia.
 During the American rule (1898–1946) (History of the Philippines (1898-1946)), the elected Mayor and local officials, including the appointed ones held office at the Municipal Hall.
 The legislative and executive departments perform their functions in the Sangguniang Bayan (Session Hall) and Municipal Trial Court, respectively, and are located in the Town Hall.